Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication: Experiments and Numerical Results

 The process of asymmetric quantization and modulation is depicted in Fig. \ref{featureprocess}, where the initial output feature of the semantic encoder is continuous, and it can be observed that each element in it is distributed between $[-4,6]$.
 For a quantization order $m=2$, the quantization constellation set is shown in Fig. \ref{featurequantized}, where each element in the feature can only take a value from 4 potential constellations.
 And as analyzed in section \uppercase\expandafter{\romannumeral2}, the quantization constellation set contains zero points.
-The composite symbol constellation points after superimposed coding are plotted in Fig. \ref{featuremodulated}.
-The constellation's points can be seen rotating at an angle around the zero points.
-The constellations for user-N are also plotted, which are the center of each group of composite constellations and can be regarded as a mutation of the M-ary amplitude shift keying (MASK) constellation with shift and rotation.
+The composite symbol constellation points after the superimposed coding are plotted in Fig. \ref{featuremodulated}.
+The constellation points can be seen rotating at an angle around the zero point.
+The constellations for user-N are also plotted, which are the center of each group of composite constellations and can be regarded as a mutation of the M-ary amplitude shift keying (MASK) constellation.
 The MSE between the original quantized feature and the restored one is printed next to each constellation point.
-It can be generally concluded that the MSE of the message carried in the constellations located near zero point is higher, while for the constellations which are more distant from zero point, the MSE is lower since the effect of noise on the constellation with a higher amplitude is weaker.
+It can be generalized that the MSE of the message carried in the constellations located near the zero point is higher, whilst for the constellations which are more distant from the zero point, the MSE is lower since the effect of noise on the constellation with higher amplitude is weaker.
 As a result, the model can learn to give unequal protection to the source by adjusting the weight parameter in the model.